You must have tried the famous Chinese dish General Tso’s chicken 左宗棠鸡 if you are in America.

 - Cut the chicken into 4 cm chunks, leaving some skin on it for extra crispiness.

-- Marinate with the ingredients in (A) for at least half an hour.
+- Marinate with the ingredients in (A) for at least half an hour or oversight.

 - Mix the ingredients (B) together to become the dry flour mix.